Kotlin/kotlinx.coroutines/coroutines-guide.md

 to common sense that results must be returned from functions.

-There is a convenience coroutine builder named [produce] that makes it easy to do it right on producer side, and an extension function [consumeEach], that can replace a `for` loop on the consumer side:
+There is a convenience coroutine builder named [produce] that makes it easy to do it right on producer side, and an extension function [consumeEach], that replaces a `for` loop on the consumer side:

 ```kotlin
 fun produceSquares() = produce<Int>(CommonPool) {